top of page

 A: To be considered eligible for the Virginia Mortgage Relief Program, you must be delinquent on your mortgage or other eligible housing-related expenses.
 If your mortgage statement currently has a zero balance or only a current balance due, you are not eligible for the VMRP.
 If in the future, you become delinquent on your mortgage or other eligible housing-related expenses due to a pandemic-related hardship then you may become eligible for VMRP assistance.

-This project is being supported, in whole or in part, by federal funds awarded to Virginia Housing by the U.S. Department of the Treasury.
+This project was supported, in whole or in part, by federal funds awarded to Virginia Housing by the U.S. Department of the Treasury.
 This website provides information only and it is not intended to be legal advice.
-For financial advice specific to your circumstances, please consult your financial advisor, attorney or a certified housing counselor.
+For financial advice specific to your circumstances, please consult your financial advisor, attorney, or a certified housing counselor.
 The information on this site is subject to change without notice.
+This website sunsets on November 1, 2025.

 EHO-White.png